Mexican border shootings close US crossing after capo arrest

-NUEVO LAREDO, Mexico (AP) — Gunfire and burning vehicles in the Mexican border city of Nuevo Laredo led U.S. officials to briefly close a border crossing at Laredo, Texas Monday.
+NUEVO LAREDO, Mexico (AP) — Gunfire and burning vehicles in the Mexican border city of Nuevo Laredo led U.S. officials to close the U.S. consulate there and briefly shut down close border crossings Monday.

-Suspected cartel members then opened fire and hijacked and burned vehicles, apparently in retaliation for the arrest.

-U.S Customs and Border Protection said that southbound traffic into Nuevo Laredo at Juarez-Lincoln and Gateway to the Americas Bridges was suspended, but re-opened early Monday morning.
+U.S Customs and Border Protection said that southbound traffic from Laredo, Texas, into Nuevo Laredo at the Juarez-Lincoln and Gateway to the Americas bridges was suspended, but re-opened early Monday morning.

+The U.S. consulate in Nuevo Laredo was closed to the public, and existing appointments were to be rescheduled.
+There were reports the consulate building was hit by gunfire, but the U.S. Embassy in Mexico City did not immediately confirm that.

+U.S. Ambassador Ken Salazar said, “I have raised our grave concerns about these incidents and the safety and security of our employees directly with the government of Mexico.”

 The arrested suspected was not identified by his full name, in keeping with Mexican law.